cb400f/opensuse-guide.org/installpackage.md

 {% include pic.html src="oneclick.png" %}

 1-click installation (also referred to as "Direct Install") simply automates the process of adding one or more software repositories to the package manager and installing one or more RPM packages.
-Therefore 1-click installation <i>should be used with the same care</i> as manually adding unofficial repositories (see the next chapter for more on software repositories).<br/>
+Therefore 1-click installation _should be used with the same care_ as manually adding unofficial repositories (see the next chapter for more on software repositories).

 ## 10.2 Other Installation Methods

 Most users will find everything they need and more in the package manager - especially if a few additional software repositories are added (see next chapter).
 But not all software is packaged and provided via repositories, and non-free software usually can't be legally redistributed via the package manager because of license restrictions.

-In these cases you'll need to go to the developer/vendor website and download and install the software manually - but <b>always</b> look for an openSUSE package in repositories first - and make sure you only download and install software from trusted sources.
+In these cases you'll need to go to the developer/vendor website and download and install the software manually - but **always** look for an openSUSE package in repositories first - and make sure you only download and install software from trusted sources.

 ### 10.2.1 RPM file